ksu-cs-textbooks/cis527/content/2-configuration-management/04-installing-puppet.md

 {{% notice note %}}

-The video refers to Puppet version 6, but Puppet 8 is now the latest version.
-For the lab assignment, you'll want to install Puppet 8 and not Puppet 6.
-This changes the URL used to get the release package - see the assignment page for more information.
-The basic process is otherwise the same.
+The video refers to Puppet version 6, but we'll be using OpenVox 8.
+For the lab assignment, you'll want to install OpenVox 8 and not Puppet 6.
+This changes the URL used to get the release package and some of the commands - see the assignment page for more information.
+The basic process is otherwise mostly the same.

 {{% /notice %}}